 NPQLTD makes use of a blended delivery model consisting of face-to-face events, online study, webinars and coaching.

 NPQLTD participants will attend 3 face-to-face events.
-Our nationwide delivery partnership network allows us to bring face-to-face training to a school near you and facilitated by local school leaders.
+Our nationwide delivery partnership network allows us to bring face-to-face training to a school near you, facilitated by local school leaders.